turing-roche/reproducible-project-template/README.md

 📫 Contact
 ---

-For any queries or concerns, you can directly reach out to Vicky Hellon by emailing [vhellonn@turing.ac.uk](mailto:vhellon@turing.ac.uk).
+For any queries or concerns, you can directly reach out to Vicky Hellon by emailing [vhellon@turing.ac.uk](mailto:vhellon@turing.ac.uk).

 ♻️ License
 ---